 - Adults with time available to read one non-fiction book over the course of two months.

 - Adults with time available to gather for a virtual discussion of about one hour per month.

-The club will convene virtually using Zoom videoconferencing.
+The club convened virtually using Zoom videoconferencing.

 Peaceful Readers Book Club Resources

 Where to Borrow or Buy Your Book Copy